Mechanical Engineer (Building Services)

 A little more about your role…

-• Meeting the requirements of an 'Engineer' grade and have a proven track record of working on projects for your discipline as part of the overall project team.
+• A Mechanical Engineer with a proven track record of working on projects for your discipline as part of the overall project team.

 • Able to work using your own initiative with supervision on all technical aspects of their discipline.